ypaulsussman/yblog/content/posts/20190121_Idea for Daily UA Regimen.md

 slug: "/posts/daily-ua-study/"
 category: "What I Think"
 tags:
+  - "Distance Learning"
+  - "EdTech"
+  - "Language Learning"
+  - "Learning"
   - "Teaching"
-  - "Learning"
-  - "Language Learning"
   - "Ukrainian"
-  - "Ed Tech"
 description: "I study Ukrainian with a video tutor, once a week and desultorily.
 Were it needed, how could I efficiently intensify the pace of learning?"
 ---